 The Tutupan Coal Mine in South Kalimantan, Indonesia has an annual production capacity of 41 million tonnes of coal.
-It is reputed to have coal reserves amounting to 3 billion tonnes of coking coal, making it one of the largest coal reserves in Asia and the world.
+It is reputed to have coal reserves amounting to 3 billion tonnes of thermal coal, making it one of the largest coal reserves in Asia and the world.

 Adaro Indonesia planned to develop a multi-seam deposit of low-ash, low-sulphur, bituminous coal along an 18 km strike length.
 The planned mining depth of 300 m would extend some 280 m below the water table.